 It is often said that tower blocks and brutalist architecture are hated by the general public, who see them as concrete monstrosities.
 What the Red Road episode showed was that in fact they are highly contested.
 These buildings elicit passionate feelings, of loathing and love and everything in between.
-There is something about modernist architecture that continues to fascinate, to activate imaginations, to exert a magnetic pull, or to repel, repulse, annoy and disgust.
+There is something about modernist architecture that continues to fascinate, to activate imaginations, to exert a magnetic pull, or to repulse, annoy and disgust.
 These forces are as evident in the pro-modernist polemics of commentators such as Owen Hatherley and Jonathan Meades as they are in the nostalgic anti-modernism of figures such as Prince Charles.

 In such sites, local residents often get actively involved – not necessarily in large numbers, not always in agreement, and not always achieving their aims, but certainly with a lot of emotional investment.
 These contested sites also have a tendency to attract artists and creative projects – sometimes working with conflicts, sometimes intensifying them or provoking resistances, but either way usually inciting lively responses.
 Red Road itself has inspired a remarkable array of arts and cultural works over the years, such as the drawings, photographs, videos and writings collected on the Red Road Flats website.

 To sum up, modernist architecture seems to have a capacity for concentrating and intensifying energies, generating sparks of enthusiasm.
 That enthusiasm is powerful.
-It can help to galvanise resistance to the profiteering cycle of demolition and gentrification, of which the Glasgow games was just one example.
+It has the potential to help to galvanise resistance to the profiteering cycle of demolition and gentrification, of which the Glasgow games was just one example.
 Modernist enthusiasm might also help in developing alternative and more equitable forms of urban renewal, involving maintenance and repair rather than demolition, the provision of amenities for local people, and the creation of spaces to support inventive cultural activities.
 These would be forms of common wealth that could be genuinely transformative.